 .
 It tells the true story of Urbain Grandier (Oliver Reed

-in his best performance), a priest living in 16th-century France who is forced to defend his town of Loudon from the Roman Catholic church, whose leaders want it torn down.
-The Church decides to instigate a conspiracy against Grandier, framing him for demonic possession of a local nun, Sister Jeanne (Vannessa Redgrave), who is sexually obsessed with Grandier, and the perfect target for the Churches manipulation.
+), a priest living in 17th-century France who is forced to defend his town of Loudon from the Roman Catholic church, whose leaders want it torn down.
+The Church decides to instigate a conspiracy against Grandier, framing him for demonic possession of a local nun, Sister Jeanne (Vannessa Redgrave), who is sexually obsessed with Grandier, and the perfect target for the Church's manipulation.

 Because the film contains many lovely scenes - such as nuns raping a statue of Jesus before having a massive orgy - the film was condemned by virtually every moral guardian at the time of its release, and cut to ribbons on various cinema releases.
 The film remains unleased on DVD and its US rights holders (Warner Video) has yet to release it .